signorfail/signorfail.github.io/content/jobs/Rakuten/index.md

 url: 'https://www.rakuten.co.jp'
 ---

-- Worked with a team of three designers to build a marketing website and e-commerce platform for [blistabloc](https://blistabloc.com), an ambitious startup originating from Northeastern
+- Product owner for Rakuten's cost-per-action & cost-per-click user recommended search advertising.
-- Helped solidify a brand direction for blistabloc that spans both packaging and web
+- Worked with engineers and data science team to build an end-to-end pipeline & platform that used machine learning to generate daily recommendations of items that a user might be interested in.
-- Interfaced with clients on a weekly basis, providing technological expertise
+- Our product grew to become the 2nd largest revenue stream from the Company's eCommerce site within a year of the initial release.